breezy-team/breezy/doc/user_manual/normal.rst

 .. _snapshot.debian.net: http://snapshot.debian.net/

-The process places all of the ``.orig.tar.gz`` files from the source packages in ``../tarballs/``, as they are required if that version of the package is going to be built.
-If you do not like to use the disk space for these files then they can be deleted, provided they can be replaced from elsewhere.
+The process places all of the ``.orig.tar.gz`` files from the source packages in the parent directory, as they are required if that version of the package is going to be built.
+If you do not like to use the disk space for these files then they can be deleted, provided they can be retrived from elsewhere.
 If you do not like the location of those files then you can configure a different location.
 See the `Configuration Files`_ section for instructions.